Linbreux/wikmd/README.md

 To view the documents in the browser, the document is converted to html.

-## New features
+## Features

-- 26/11/20
-    - added git support
+- git support (version control)
-    - added image support
+- image support including sizing and referencing
+- math/latex
+- code highlight
+- file searching
+- file based

 ## Installation
 !
 It's tested on windows and linux based systems.